Does this sound familiar?

 - If I contribute to the Red Cross, then I feel helpful to those less fortunate.

-- If I invest in a personal trainer, then I feel sexy and will want to make love to you.
+- If I invest in a personal trainer, then I feel healthier and happier.

 Use money conflicts in your marriage to invest in each other.